 New Delhi railway station is situated at North Central part of Delhi, very close to Cannaught Place.
 There are two sides of railway station, Paharganj (PF No 1) and Ajmeri Gate (PF No 16) so you need to choose your entry/exit according to your platform and destination.

-Though now a day’s majority of travellers do online booking if still someone need to book from counter then there is a reservation office at Paharganj side, its outside of main campus in a separate building .Come out of railway campus and turn left, it’s in a campus less than 100 meter from exit gate on your left side.
+Though now a day’s majority of travelers do online booking if still someone need to book from counter then there is a reservation office at Paharganj side, its outside of main campus in a separate building called IRCA building.Come out of railway campus and turn left, it’s in a campus less than 100 meter from exit gate on your left side.

 The above reservation office is for Indians, foreigners need to go International Tourist Bureau* which is situated within the main building on Paharganj side.
 It’s situated on 1st floor of main building and remains open 24 hr and 365 days .There are hundreds of fake foreign tourist/ticket office around railway station and other parts of Delhi which should be avoided .Even when you be walking towards genuine tourist ticket office there are good chance that you would be stopped by a (so called) friend and try to persuade you that the this ticket office is closed and you need to visit another one outside the campus, just ignore them.

 * International Tourist Bureau is a dedicated train ticked office for foreigner/NRI.
 Other than New Delhi it is operating in few other cities also like Kolkata ,Chennai ,Mumbai ,Varanasi, Agra Cant.
-In a city where ITB is not available foreigner have to use the common ticket office (called computerised reservation centre) .At many reservation centre of big cities there is one dedicated window for foreigner/NRI.
+In a city where ITB is not available foreigner have to use the common ticket office (called computerized Reservation Centre) .At many reservation Centre of big cities there is one dedicated window for foreigner/NRI.